Welcome to the complicated but surprisingly fascinating world of Type 3c diabetes and surgery.

 Her body struggled with digestion, causing erratic blood sugar swings.

-Her endocrinologist had to adjust her insulin regimen, and she began enzyme replacement therapy.
+Her endocrinologist adjusted her insulin regimen with conservative correction factors to limit lows, and she began enzyme replacement therapy.

 Let’s talk about John, who had to deal with diabetes from surgery.